 Cindy Koenig Richards

-Dr. Richards is a rhetorical critic, historian, and theorist whose work explores political communication, civic identity, and technologies of public discourse.
+Dr. Richards is a rhetorical critic, historian, and theorist whose work investigates political advocacy, social change, and technologies of public discourse.

-Her articles and reviews are published in journals including Quarterly Journal of Speech, Rhetoric and Public Affairs, Western Journal of Communication, and Southern Communication Journal, and her research has received national awards including the Most Outstanding Dissertation in Political Communication Award from the National Communication Association and the James L. Golden Award from NCA.
+Her articles and reviews are published in journals including Quarterly Journal of Speech, Rhetoric and Public Affairs, Western Journal of Communication, and Southern Communication Journal, and her scholarship has received national honors including the Most Outstanding Dissertation in Political Communication Award and the James L. Golden Award from the National Communication Association.

-In addition to her research and teaching, Dr. Richards promotes public engagement by directing the Conversation Series on Freedom and Responsibility in Public Life and Willamette's DebateWatch, as well as serving on the Native American Advisory Council.
+Beyond the classroom, Dr. Richards promotes public engagement by directing Willamette's DebateWatch, directing the Conversation Series on Freedom and Responsibility in Public Life, and serving on the Native American Advisory Council.

 - Ph.D., Northwestern University